Skip to main content

 • Tibble, Paora Te Kakapaiwaho, Hato Paora College Oral History Project Whāia Te Tika, $10,890.

-Ngā Kōrero Tuku Iho, New Zealand Oral History Grants (formerly Awards) 2020
+Ngā Kōrero Tuku Iho, New Zealand Oral History Grants 2020

 A total of $105,690 has been granted to the following groups and individuals: